gameserverapp/Platform/Documentation/docs/dashboard/game_servers/config_templates.md

 #### Game config variables
 - `%%BANLIST%%` replaced with ban list URL for game server
 - `%%MODIDS%%` replaced with id's of all installed mods
+- `%%ADMINLISTURL%%` replaced with the admin list URL for game server

 #### Plugin config variables
 - `%%RCON_PORT%%` replaced with RCON port for the game server